Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/samples/parameters/bodyOptionalCheck.md

-# Should generate optional body in option parameter
+# only: Should generate optional body in option parameter

 Should generate optional body in option parameter.